Engineers' Society of Western Pennsylvania

 Discusser: Shannon Brown, Woodard & Curran, St. Charles, MO

-IWC 24-28: Restoring Performance of RO Membranes with Severe Scaling from Contaminated Tailing Pond Water Source using Specialty Cleaners
+IWC 24-28: Restoring Performance of RO Membranes with Severe Scaling from Contaminated Tailings Pond Water Source using Specialty Cleaners

 Amit Sankhe, H2O Innovation, Vista, CA; Sara Alves, H2O Innovation, Vista, CA; Gregory Sato, H2O Innovation, Vista, CA